jeffreycsank/canopen-rpi/README.md

 About
 ==========

-This repository actually contains two programs that complement each other, but can be used independently.
-The first is a CANopen Master node (`canopen-master.py`) that acts as a SYNC producer, Heartbeat consumer, and EMCY producer.
-The second is a CAN-to-HTTP webserver (`canhttp.py`) that translates CAN bus messages to a `text/event-stream`, and `HTTP GET` or `POST` requests into CAN bus messages.
-The code supports up to two CAN busses, and if only one is used, some minor modifications are necessary.
+This repository contains two sets programs that complement each other, but can be used independently.
+The first set is a CAN and CANopen modules and example node programs (`canopen-master.py` and `canopen-node.py`).
+The node programs can be modified to implement any CANopen node.
+The second set are CAN protocol adaptors for HTTP (`canhttp.py`, see below for API) and UDP (`canudp.py`, uses [SocketCAN](https://www.kernel.org/doc/Documentation/networking/can.txt) message structure).
+Other adaptors can be derived using these as examples.

 Raspberry Pi Setup
 ==================